 MITRC Officers are in charge of running various aspects of the Club.
 Officers can be reached by email at email@example.com.
 Please contact us with any questions.

-John Cotter originally hails from Buffalo, New York, but has lived in Boston for almost 20 years.
+John Cotter originally hails from Buffalo, New York, but has lived in Boston since the early 2000s.
 He rowed at (and graduated from) the University of Washington and continues to row competitively as a member of the Narragansett Boat Club, the oldest rowing club in America.
 John has long been credited as the architect of what is known as the modern stroke*.
-In his 3rd season at MITRC, he greatly enjoys the rowers, the rowing and being able to be a small part of the MIT experience.
+An MITRC coach since 2012, he greatly enjoys the rowers, the rowing and being able to be a small part of the MIT experience.